sdc224/react-webpack-boilerplate/README.md

-# Chakra UI Boilerplate
+# React Webpack Boilerplate

-A boilerplate for setting up Chakra UI, with latest dependencies.
+A boilerplate for setting up ReactJS with Typescript, with latest dependencies.

 ## Status